 There are only two instances that can make the police arrest you for a DUI charge in California; if you drive while under the influence of drugs and alcohol, or if your blood alcohol concentration tests to be 0.08% or more.

 Unlike most crimes where you will not get any formal penalties until you receive a conviction of the offense, with DUI in California, just an arrest can bring several consequences such as a fee or suspension of your license.
 The California Department of Motor Vehicles is in charge of administering these consequences.
 The effects get stricter with each repeat DUI offense.

-The third DUI offense is a misdemeanor that may get you to serve up to 120 days in jail or a year of imprisonment upon the orders of the judge.
+The third DUI offense is a misdemeanor that may get you to serve up to 120 days in jail or a year of imprisonment upon the s of the judge.
 However, a reasonable attorney may negotiate for a house arrest instead or a community service.
 You may also get to pay a fine that ranges in-between $390 to $1000, but the amount may be more depending on the penalty fees that you get to spend.
 A third DUI also comes with some penalties that include attending an 18-month DUI school, getting probation between 3 to 5 years, and a license suspension of not less than three years.